DMI-WAM

 calculated by the previous run as a 6 hour forecast.

-The 10 meter wind forcing is taken from DMI's limited area numerical weather prediction model
+The 10 meter wind forcing is provided by DMI's limited area nwp model

-To diminish coastal effects, DMI-WAM uses a special HIRLAM 'water-wind'
+To diminish coastal effects, DMI-WAM uses a special Harmonie 'water-wind',

 Verification

 DMI-WAM is verified on a daily and 6-monthly routine basis versus buoy data, and on a 6-monthly routine basis versus satellite altimetry data.
-DMI-WAM further takes part in a comparative validation exercise, that is updated automatically every month at ECMWF and published on the Jcomm (Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology) home page.
+DMI-WAM further takes part in a comparative validation exercise, that is updated automatically every month at ECMWF and published on the LC-WFV (WMO / ECMWF : Leading Center for Wave Forecast Verification) project home page.

 DMI verifikation